alex-sumner/optilistic-kick-starter-project/README.md

 # optilistic-kick-starter-project
-Smart contract and tests for a Kickstarter style crowdfunding scheme
+Smart contract and tests for a Kickstarter style crowdfunding scheme, requirements are part of a training exercise by https://optilistic.com/

 Requirements: